By Tim Spencer-Lane (article updated 2 June 2022)

 Duty to co-operate

-The bill introduces a new power that allows the secretary of state to issue guidance on co-operation between NHS bodies, and between NHS bodies and local authorities.
+The act amends the NHS Act 2006 to introduce a new power that allows the secretary of state to issue guidance on co-operation between NHS bodies, and between NHS bodies and local authorities.
 This guidance is intended to give organisations greater clarity about what the duties to cooperate mean in practice.

 Adult social care provider payments

-This bill makes changes to the Health and Social Care Act 2008 to allow the government to provide financial assistance to all social care providers.
+This act makes changes to the Health and Social Care Act 2008 to allow the government to provide financial assistance to all social care providers.
 Currently, the power is only available in respect of those who operate on a ‘not for profit’ basis.
-The bill expands the power to include providers operating on a profit-making basis as an ordinary business.
+The act expands the power to include providers operating on a profit-making basis as an ordinary business.

 New safeguarding body

-The government will be given new powers under section 60 of the Health Act 1999 to:
+The act amends section 60 of the Health Act 1999 to give government new powers to:

 - Abolish an individual health and care professional regulatory body where the professions concerned have been deregulated or are being regulated by another body;